-The start of many mental health conditions most often occurs in adolescence.
-Half of individuals living with mental illness experience onset by the age of 14.
+Half of individuals living with a mental illness experience onset by the age of 14.
 This number jumps to 75% by the age of 24.
-One in five youth live with a mental health condition, but less than half of these individuals receive needed services.
+One in five youth live with a mental health condition including major depression, but less than half of these individuals receive needed services.
 Undiagnosed, untreated or inadequately treated mental health conditions can affect a student’s ability to learn, grow and develop.

-As we touched on above, life is more confusing for young people growing up now than it was 50 years ago.
-Freedom of choice, juxtaposed with high competition for jobs, more pressure than ever before to decide what you want to do in life, early in life, and on top of that a million different information sources and stimuli that could overload even the most mature brain, let alone one still trying to process the world around them. (phew!)
-So shouldn’t we be equipping our children with the tools they need to deal with this spaghetti junction of different influences.
+Now, there’s an increased pressure to decide what you want to do in life, early in life.
+On top of that, there are a million different information sources that could overload even the most mature brain, let alone one still trying to process the world around them.

 Schools are where young people spend most of their day.
 It’s where friendships happen and where relationships form.
 It’s where teens find their self-worth – in popularity, in sports, in achievement.
 And it’s where mental health issues can become obvious – and exacerbated.